-Estimated potentially mineable tonnes were tabulated for each deposit and arranged to support production scheduling.
-Table 16-1 shows the estimate of potentially mineable tonnes for the four deposits contributing to the updated PEA plant feed.
+Estimated Indicated and Inferred Mineral Resources included in the conceptual PEA plant feed were tabulated for each deposit and arranged to support production scheduling.
+Table 16-1 shows the estimate of Indicated and Inferred Mineral Resources for the four deposits contributing to the updated conceptual PEA plant feed.